EinLinuus/tailwindcss-scoped-groups/README.md

 # TailwindCSS scoped groups

-This plugins adds the `group-scoped` utility.
-You can use it just like `group` with all it's features like `group-hover`, `group-focus-within` and all others, but the groups are scoped.

-This allows you to nest groups - you just have to rename `group` to `group-scoped`!
+This plugin allows you to create custom groups so you can nest them.

 ## Custom names

-It's now also possible to create custom groups!
 Just create the names in your config file:

 ```js
 // tailwind.config.js